-- 2. Open discharge valves before pressing the starter. - 3.
+- 1. Start the pump with the minimum possible line restriction. - 2.
+Open discharge valves before pressing the starter. - 3.
 Start the pump and let the system clear of air. - 4.
-Listen for foreign material being carried through the pump. - Slowly close necessary valves or otherwise place the pump into service. - 6.
-Listen for indications of undue load or other sounds indicating problems. - Use a clip-on ammeter to check for a steady load after approximately fifteen minutes of operation.
+Listen for foreign material being carried through the pump. - Slowly close necessary valves or otherwise place the pump into service. - Listen for indications of undue load or other sounds indicating problems. - Use a clip-on ammeter to check for a steady load after approximately fifteen minutes of operation.